Undergraduate research opportunities may be available. Please contact me for details.

 To Prospective Graduate Students:

-In your graduate research, you will use a variety of techniques from molecular biology, soil science, and ecology, often with a heavy focus on high-throughput sequencing, to address questions related to the targeted and inadvertent modification of plant-associated microbiomes.
+General: In your graduate research, you will use a variety of techniques from molecular biology, soil science, and ecology, often with a heavy focus on high-throughput sequencing, to address questions related to the targeted and inadvertent modification of plant-associated microbiomes.
 You should expect to learn new skills from other fields, but should already have a strong background in at least one of the following areas: ecology, molecular biology, soil science, and/or plant-microbe interactions.
 You will need to develop a variety of computing skills, but prior experience with computer science is not required.

 My aim is to help my students reach their career goals, whatever those may be.
 You should expect to gain experience in data analysis, manuscript preparation, grant writing, oral presentation, and other skills that are relevant to your program and preparation.
 We will meet periodically to discuss progress towards your career goals.